modal-labs/sf3/README.md

 ### Background

 The goal of this project was to promote [Modal sandboxes](https://modal.com/docs/guide/sandbox) which are useful for code execution, computer use, and serving long-running services; more specifically, its utility for RL rollouts and LLMs.
-[LLM Colosseum](https://github.com/OpenGenerativeAI/llm-colosseum/tree/main), a hackathon project made at a Mistral Hackathon in 2024 to benchmark LLMs by fighting in Street Fighter 3, caught my eye since they were using [Diambra](https://docs.diambra.ai/), an collection of environments for RL, to host the gameplay.
+[LLM Colosseum](https://github.com/OpenGenerativeAI/llm-colosseum/tree/main), a hackathon project made at a Mistral Hackathon in 2024 to benchmark LLMs by fighting in Street Fighter 3, caught my eye since they were using [Diambra](https://docs.diambra.ai/), a collection of environments for RL, to host the gameplay.
 I noticed that sandboxes are useful here because the Diambra engine is stateful and ephemeral per match!
 Of course, I also saw the opportunity to run the LLM on Modal.

 ### Interactive Demo